Glossary

 Do I need a separate identity resolution vendor if my CDP has built-in matching?

 For most organizations, no. Modern Agentic CDPs include AI-powered deterministic and probabilistic identity resolution as a core feature.
-The accuracy gap between standalone identity vendors and built-in CDP matching has narrowed significantly.
-A separate identity vendor may still add value for organizations with extremely complex identity requirements (billions of records, hundreds of data sources, multi-brand identity graphs), but for the majority of use cases, built-in identity resolution delivers comparable accuracy with the added advantage of being directly connected to the platform’s segmentation, AI decisioning, and activation capabilities — enabling closed feedback loops that standalone identity tools cannot provide.
+The accuracy gap between standalone vendors and built-in CDP matching has narrowed significantly.
+A separate vendor may still add value for organizations with extremely complex requirements (billions of records, hundreds of data sources, multi-brand identity graphs), but for the majority of use cases, built-in resolution delivers comparable accuracy with the advantage of direct connection to segmentation, AI decisioning, and activation — enabling closed feedback loops that standalone tools cannot provide.

 Further Reading: Identity Resolution Is Table Stakes: What CDPs Actually Need in the AI Era